Bassdanger/second-brain/Kubernetes/Tips and Tricks.md

-CTRL + D to get out of shell terminal cat /etc/os-release to see operating system in vim, press "dd" to delete entire line
+CTRL + D to get out of shell terminal cat /etc/os-release to see operating system in vim, press "dd" to delete entire line watch -n 1 "kubectl get pods" lets you watch in real time press "u" in vim to undo mv * deployment/ moves all files to folder in same level